|Tim Roufs||extended search|

 There’s a river across to the next world and when you go across the river your jichaag goes with you.
 When you're done here on this earth then you're going to cross the river.
-And that's why they sing, "There's One Wide River to Cross."
+And that's why in church they sing, "There's One Wide River to Cross."
 You know that song in English.
 I remember that song.
 You might have to go across a bridge, and if the bridge sinks when you go across you're not going to make it.
 If it sinks you're not fit to cross there.
-But when a bridge holds up you get across and then you're sure of yourself; you're sure that you could be on that side with them.
-Nothing happens to the bridge after you go across; if it sinks a little it just comes right back up.
-The bridge is made of wood, so naturally it comes back up, like a waterlogged deadhead.
+But when a bridge holds up you get across and then you're sure of yourself; you're sure that you could be on that other side with them.
+Nothing happens to the bridge after you go across; if it sinks a little when you're crossing it just comes right back up.
+The bridge is made of wood, so naturally it comes back up -- like a waterlogged deadhead.
 When anything that's wood sinks it's bound to come to the surface.

 But the devil is always saying the same thing to the Judge: "I'm gonna get more people than you will."
 The devil says that.
 See, they're contest‑ing just like living persons.